scolladon/sfdx-git-delta/README.md

 ## Contributing

 Contributions are what make the trailblazer community such an amazing place.
 I regard this component as a way to inspire and learn from others.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **appreciated**.

 See [contributing.md](/CONTRIBUTING.md) for sgd contribution principles.